-STEM AND HUMANITIES SPECIALISTS', DEANS', DEPARTMENT HEADS' AND CONTENT AREA LEADERS' COMPENSATION
+STEM AND HUMANITIES SPECIALISTS', DEANS', DEPARTMENT CHAIRS', CONTENT AREA LEADERS' COMPENSATION

-The above named positions shall receive the following stipends:
+The above-named positions shall receive the following stipends:

-MS/HS STEM Specialist 10% of base salary

-MS/HS Humanities Specialist 10% of base salary

-HS English, Social Studies, Mathematics, 10% of base salary

-Science, Special Education, and Unified Arts

-Department Chairs

-MS/HS Business-Technology, Health-Physical 10% of base salary

-Education, and Foreign Languages Department

-Heads or Content Area Leaders

-MS English, Social Studies, Mathematics, 10% of base salary

-Science, Special Education, and Unified Arts

-Content Area Leaders

-MS/HS/CTC Guidance Department Head 10% of base salary MS/HS Deans of Students 10% of base salary
+MS/HS STEM Specialist 10% of base salary MS/HS Humanities Specialist 10% of base salary HS English, Social Studies, Mathematics, Science, Special Education, and Unified Arts Department Chairs 10% of base salary MS/HS Business-Technology, Health-Physical Education, and Foreign Languages Department Heads or Content Area Leaders 10% of base salary MS English, Social Studies, Mathematics, Science, Special Education, and Unified Arts Content Area Leaders 10% of base salary MS/HS/CTC School Counselor Chair 10% of base salary MS/HS Deans of Students 10% of base salary

-Deans of Students will remain in place as long as the Committee funds these positions.
+\Deans of Students will remain in place as long as the Committee funds these positions.
 Deans work four (4) days beyond the work year for educators.
 Deans work thirty (30) minutes prior to student arrival and sixty-five (65) minutes after student departure.
 At the discretion of the administration, Deans may be assigned to supervise one (1) advisory.
 Deans may take a renewable one (1) year leave of absence from his/her current position so long as performance in the position of Dean is effective, as determined by the principal.
 Request for leaves must be made by February 1st.

-Department Heads, and Content Area Leaders, and STEM and Humanities Specialists will be initially appointed to serve a three (3) year term (the first two (2) years being a probationary period).
+Department Chairs, and Content Area Leaders, and STEM and Humanities Specialists will be initially appointed to serve a three (3) year term (the first two (2) years being a probationary period).
+Up to ten (10) days of work during the summer may be required, without additional compensation.